imroyroyyy/2023/venom_main.md

 ---

 - [ ] Jungeun becoming more paraniod, having suspicious run-ins with everyone on the ship

-//TODO [what secrets do each of them have that lead them to be so suspicious?]
+//FIXME what secrets do each of them have that lead them to be so suspicious?

 - [ ] more suspicious run-ins with Sooyoung, admits that to Haseul, who asks her to keep an eye on sooyoung for her, she suspects her too.

 ---